robertschank/robertschank.github.io/index.md

 **Locate it** - Where do you sense it in or around your body?
 Feel free to draw some representation of it on paper.
 A scribble is great.

 **Check your feelings toward it** - How do you feel _towards_ this part?
-   - If negative reactions show up (judgment, fear, frustration), ask those reactions to step aside for now
+   - If negative reactions show up (judgment, fear, anger), ask those reactions to step aside for now
    - If something won't budge, work with that one instead
    - Keep going until you can approach this part with curiosity or compassion